Open Water Course

 Who should take this course?

-Love scuba diving?
-Want to share it with others on a whole new level?
-Take the PADI Divemaster course and do what you love to do as a career.
-Scuba divers look up to divemasters because they are leaders who mentor and motivate others.
-As a divemaster, you not only get to dive a lot, but also experience the joy of seeing others have as much fun diving as you do.
+If you love scuba diving and want to share that passion with others, consider taking the Divemaster course and turning your hobby into a career.
+Scuba divers look up to divemasters because they serve as leaders, mentoring and motivating others.
+As a divemaster, you’ll not only dive frequently but also enjoy the satisfaction of seeing others have as much fun while diving as you do.

 What will you learn?

-The PADI Divemaster course teaches you to be a leader and take charge of dive activities.
-Through knowledge development sessions, waterskills exercises and workshops, and hands-on practical assessment, you develop the skills to organize and direct a variety of scuba diving activities.
+The Divemaster course trains you to become a leader and take charge of dive activities.
+Through knowledge development sessions, water skills exercises, workshops, and hands-on practical assessments, you will acquire the skills needed to organize and oversee various scuba diving activities.
 Topics and practical workshops include:

-- The role and characteristics of the PADI Divemaster
+- The role and characteristics of the Divemaster

 - Supervising dive activities and assisting with student divers